bh2005/ansible-collection-checkmk-how-tos/CONTRIBUTING.md

 ### Questions or Support

-If you have questions or need assistance, open an issue in the repository or contact the maintainers via email at [bernd.holzhauer@k-plus-s.com](mailto:bernd.holzhauer@k-plus-s.com) (please replace this with the actual contact email).
+If you have questions or need assistance, open an issue in the repository or contact the maintainers via email at [bernd.holzhauer@k-plus-s.com](mailto:bernd.holzhauer@k-plus-s.com).
 We’re happy to help!

 ### Acknowledgment